KarlOlson/Seed_scalable_complete/README.md

 10. `Seed_scalable_complete/Dockerfile` is the base build image.
 It is saved on docker repository as: `karlolson1/bgpchain:latest`.
 If you are going to add something to base image, then use this file and update compiler to point to your docker image, or update the `karlolson1/bgpchain:latest` image.
 This pre-build speeds up processing of images significantly.

 ## Base Image Customization
-Currently the base image used for all devices is found at `Seed_scalable_complete/Dockerfile` and on docker hub as `karlolson1/bgpchain:latest`.
+Currently the base image config used for all devices is found at `Seed_scalable_complete/Dockerfile` and on docker hub as `karlolson1/bgpchain:latest`.
 The compiler points to this image to help speed up processing on builds by using an image that has everything pre-loaded (everything in the `Seed_scalable_complete/Dockerfile`).
 If you plan to update the image, follow the below steps:
 1. Modify the `Seed_scalable_complete/Dockerfile` to reflect your changes and save.
 2. Run `docker image build .` from the directory of the Dockerfile.
 Alternatively, you can replace the `.` with the location of an alternate dockerfile.
 3. Tag the image by running `docker tag local-image:tagname new-repo:tagname`.
 You will have to figure out what your local image name is if you didn't specify a tag while building.
 Eg. `docker tag e34dca56 karlolson1/bgpchain:latest
 4. Push the new image to your repository using `docker push new-repo:tagname` , eg. `docker push karlolson1/bgpchain:latest`.
 If you get an error you may not be logged in to your docker account.
 If so, run `docker login` and follow prompt to log in to your account first and retry the push.
+5. You also may have an old image of the same name locally.
+If you see that nothing was pushed, check your list of images and see if there is a conflicting one.
+Remove it with `docker rmi <imagename>`.

 ## Terraform and Google Cloud Deployment